sourcenouveau/family-history/about/index.md

 ### Updates

-From time to time and when I make large changes to this site I share news and updates, listed below:
+I share news and updates from time to time, which you can find below.

 {% for post in site.posts %}
 #### [{{ post.title }} ({{ post.date | date_to_long_string: "ordinal", "US" }})]({{ post.url }})